12 Tips to Taking the ACT Test

 - Wear comfortable clothing and eat a healthy breakfast the day of the test.

-- As you get started, take a few deep breaths to calm yourself.
-Keep a positive attitude.
+- As you get started, take a few deep breaths to calm yourself and keep a positive attitude.

 - Listen carefully to instructions and ask questions if you hear something you don’t understand.